Poggibonsi: Popular culture

 "Poggibonsi" is also the title of a song written by Franco Battiato, and sung by Milva in her 1982 album Milva e dintorni.

+'Bonipoggio', a take-off of Poggibonsi, is the title of a cardinal played by Roger Ashton-Griffiths, in the BBC TV series 'Father Brown' S4 Ep5 'The Daughter of Autolychus'.

 Sports

-The local football team is U.S. Poggibonsi.
+The local football team is US Poggibonsi.